Lummysloane/ansible-config-mgt/README.md

 # Save artifacts
 # testing again

-Hello, This is a new test 1
+# Hello, This is a new test 1
-Hello world!
+# Hello world!

+devops training